nampacx/nampacx.github.io/src/data/blog/deploying-foundry-agents-with-yaml.md

 - Template and reusable configuration patterns
 - Migration tooling for the new portal format

-If you're working with Azure AI Foundry agents and frustrated by the lack of IaC support, give DeployAgent a try.
+If you're working with Azure AI Foundry agents and want a declarative, version-controlled approach to agent deployment, give DeployAgent a try.
 Contributions, issues, and feedback are welcome on [GitHub](https://github.com/nampacx/Microsoft-Foundry-Agent-Deployment).

 ## 🎁 Wrapping Up

-Infrastructure as Code isn't just for virtual machines and databases—it's equally important for AI agents.
-By treating agent configurations as code, we get all the benefits of modern DevOps practices: version control, code review, automated testing, and reliable deployments.
+Declarative configuration management isn't just for virtual machines and databases—it's equally valuable for AI agents.
+By treating agent configurations as code with an IaC-inspired approach, we get all the benefits of modern DevOps practices: version control, code review, automated testing, and reliable deployments.

 DeployAgent is my answer to this need in the Azure AI Foundry classic portal.
 It's not perfect, and it's opinionated, but it's working in production and solving real problems.